 DMV offices are open and providing service to customers.
 Most DMV tasks can be taken care of without an office visit.
 Visit https://dmv.ca.gov/portal/dmv-online/ for information on online services.

-Statewide eviction ban ended Sept.
-30, 2021, but local eviction protections still in effect for qualifying residential tenants who could not pay rent due to COVID-19 related hardship.
-State applications for rent and utility payment relief closed April 1, 2022.
+Local eviction protections in effect through April 29, 2023, for qualifying residential tenants who could not pay rent due to COVID-19 related hardship.